flipstone/orville/orville-oracle/README.md

     behind a registration wall to download.
 To get these do the following:
     - Go to this page https://www.oracle.com/database/technologies/instant-client/linux-x86-64-downloads.html
-    - download both of the following(instantclient files are gitignored to prevent them from being including in the repo on accident)
+    - download both of the following(instantclient files are gitignored to prevent them from being including in the repo on accident) and place them in the orville-oracle directory (alongside this file)
       - instantclient-basic-linux.x64-12.1.0.2.0.zip
       - instantclient-odbc-linux.x64-12.1.0.2.0.zip